Best Ways to Protect Yourself From an Abusive Partner

 Use this if you sense your abuser is about to inflict violence on you.
 This will let them know that you are in danger and they need to call the police.

-3. Stay away from the places where your abuser can hurt you
+3. Stay away from the high-risk areas

 Get out and stay out of the kitchen where there are things that can be used against you such as knives, bottles, and scissors.
 Don’t let him corner you in a room where you have little space to avoid his violence; try and stay near the door so you can get away quickly.